 There is still ambiguity surrounding requirements for open API implementation.
-So far, the lack of standardisation has increased innovation while increasing the attack surface for cybercriminals, who can now take advantage of vulnerabilities in authentication processes of websites, web apps and APIs.
+So far, the lack of standardization has increased innovation while increasing the attack surface for cybercriminals, who can now take advantage of vulnerabilities in authentication processes of websites, web apps and APIs.

 How will PSD2 change the customer experience?

-Many financial services organisations have already done a significant amount of work securing the ‘front end’ log in processes in preparation for SCA.
+Many financial services organizations have already done a significant amount of work securing the ‘front end’ log in processes in preparation for SCA.
 Customers can no longer authenticate their account via simple user name and password combo, they must now provide two-factor authentication including biometrics, text messages and one-time codes.
-The challenges in this attack space are well understood and potentially malicious traffic is typically profiled and mitigated using basic methods such as IP and geo-blocking.
+The challenges in this attack space are well understood and potentially malicious traffic is typically profiled and mitigated using basic methods such as IP and geo-blocking

 APIs are, however, a largely untouched territory by InfoSec teams and there is an increasing need to understand the distinction between human vs. non-human traffic to this attack vector, to make sure customers are protected from bad bot threats.

 Can anyone access a bank’s API?

 TPPs are subject to rigorous checks and must meet criteria stipulated by PSD2 to access open APIs.
 However, there is an increasing focus on innovation and maintaining a ‘frictionless’ journey and therefore inherent security risks that all those affected needs to consider.
 Neo banks and fintech are constantly pushing the boundaries, introducing new functionality for customers via mobile banking applications, which means automated traffic patterns will continue to change rapidly over the coming months and years as we venture further into unknown territory.